|Some Notable Citizens of Lichfield|

 known).
 He is buried in Lichfield Cathedral.

 Elias Ashmole, the founder of the Ashmolean Museum in Oxford, was born at 5 Breadmarket Street in Lichfield.
 He attended Lichfield Grammar School in St. Johns Street the site of which is now occupied the Lichfield District Council Chamber.
-His birthplace, now a solicitor's office, is marked by a stone plaque.
+His birthplace, also known as Priest's Hall and now a solicitor's office, is marked by a stone plaque.

 Sir John Floyer was born at Hints Hall near Lichfield and practised medicine locally, developing new ways of caring for patients.
 He was the first to develop a system for pulse rate measurement using a specially designed watch.